 Problem: Air pollution moves up into the sky and moves with the wind.
-You have some concerns about air pollutants from other parts of the county.
+Due to the movement of air from nearby Moose City, your town receives a lot of air pollution, and residents are getting sick.

-Plant trees.
-This would cost \$4,000, which would reduce air pollutant levels between 1-15% (depending on the type of pollutant and how many trees you plant).
-It will also cost the city some money each year for maintenance.
+A. Convince Moose City to plant trees.
+This would cost at least \$6,000 to plant trees in Moose City, which would reduce air pollutant levels between 1-15% (depending on the type of pollutant and how many trees you plant).
+You will need to provide maintenance costs for the trees (\$500/year).

 Ecosystem Services and Consequence Who will this most affect?
-Money Costs and Profit + 2 air quality card Trees will remove some air pollutants. + 1 water quality cards Less air pollution means less polluted rainfall. +1 biodiversity cards Better ecosystem health means more biodiversity in the ecosystem. + 1 human health card Human health will improve - \$4,000 Plant trees Residents who like this idea: 80%
+Money Costs and Profit + 2 air quality card Air pollution should slowly start to improve. + 1 water quality card Less air pollution means less water pollution + 1 human health card Human health will improve + 1 Biodiversity card Less air pollution means less impact on organisms - \$6,000 Plant trees in Moose City Residents who like this idea: 80%

-Profit after five years: - \$2,500
+Profit/cost over five years: -\$2,500

 B. Pay for medical fees.
 Paying for medical fees would cost at least \$4,000, although it could cost much more, depending on how many people get sick.
+You should put aside at least \$1,000 a year for additional cases of respiratory illness.

 Ecosystem Services and Consequence Who will this most affect?

-Money Costs and Profit

--3 air quality cards Air pollution would continue to increase

-- 3 water quality card Air pollution eventually leads to water

-pollution through acid rain.

--2 biodiversity cards Biodiversity will continue to decline.

-- 3 human health cards Human health would continue to decrease

-since nothing would be done about the

-pollution.

-- \$4,000 Health costs

-Residents who like this idea: 60 0%
+Money Costs and Profit -3 air quality cards Air pollution would continue to increase - 3 water quality card Air pollution eventually leads to water pollution through acid rain. - 3 human health cards Human health would continue to decrease since nothing would be done about the pollution. -3 biodiversity cards Biodiversity will continue to decline - \$4,000 Health costs Residents who like this idea: 60 )%